Updated: 6 October 2020

 Get To The Point.
 I am not talking about poetry here; I am talking about conveying a message understandably.
 So, skip the flowery language, extra words, and compound sentences.
 Say what needs saying and stop.
 But, do not be rude either.

-Following these points does not guarantee a powerful document, but not following them will make your document hard to read.
+Following these points does not guarantee powerful writing, but not following them will make your document hard to read.

 – Lorrie Nicoles